Five ways to minimize network downtime for your business

 Having your alternative connection through a different provider allows for situations where the internet provider has a fault, which means you can switch to a different carrier that is still working.
-Inseego offers this functionality as part of their Skyus DS2 solution.
+Inseego offers this functionality as a part of our Indoor Router Solutions.

 It’s all about identifying any potential weak points and having an alternative — a spare tire — ready in place.

 4 - Employ a backup power connection